aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 Before that, we emphasize that when applying formulas, attention should be given to units and units conversions, as the appropriate dimension to perceive phase times in traffic lights or the time to walk or ride a few blocks is seconds while we better perceive speeds in kilometres or miles per hour.
 It is useful to remember that 1 hour is the same as 3600 seconds and one mile is approximately 1.6 kilometres and 1 kilometre is approximately 0.6 miles.

-### i-turn and o-turn
+### cross-traffic-turn and kerb-side-turn

 For this chapter we excluded the expressions right-turn and left-turn as they have different meanings in different hand-way systems.
-We choose to adopt the i-turn and o-turn.
-We chosen this cryptic words instead of more explanatory expressions like "against-opposite-flow-exit-turn" so it can be short in the text; and we choose it against shorter and less explanatory expressions as "inside-turn" or "central-turn" to force the reader look for this concepts here, instead of assuming a less clear meaning or be left in doubt.
+We choose to adopt cross-traffic and kerb-side-turn instead.

-*i-turn*: a vehicle movement to exit the current traffic stream direction that requires crossing the flow in the opposite way.
+*cross-traffic-turn*: a vehicle movement to exit the current traffic stream direction that requires crossing the flow in the opposite way.
 If a busway or a bike lane is present near the medium, there is also conflict the BRT vehicles or bicycles going straight in the same way as in opposite way.

-*o-turn*: a vehicle movement to exit the current traffic stream direction that normally does not cross any vehicle flow.
+*kerb-side-turn*: a vehicle movement to exit the current traffic stream direction that normally does not cross any vehicle flow.
 This movement conflicts with people on the side walk in both ways and if the road abridges curb-side busway or a curbside bike-lane, there is conflict with that traffic as well.

 *u-turn* (this is the usual concept, included here only for completeness, as this is not always obvious for non-native speakers): a vehicle movement to join  the traffic stream in the opposite way of the direction it is current flow.
 Depending on the width of the medium this movement can be less conflicting than the i-turn or more conflicting as the speed has to be lower.
 This movement is sometimes moved away from the intersection where other movements are allowed, creating another intersection exclusively for it.
 Due to road geometry restriction or other considerations, this movement eventually is channelized to start from a waiting area from the curb-side of the road, in which case it will conflict with both flows in the same way a i turn from a perpendicular street would.